wuc9521/wuc9521/README.md

 <b>Hi there</b> 👋

-I'm a final-year undergrad at UW-Madison majoring in Math and CS.
-I learnt SE at NJU before 2024.
+I'm a final-year Math and CS undergrad at UW-Madison.
+I once majored in Software Engineering at NJU.
 I like the vast universe of PL/FM, and their beautiful mathematical [motivations](https://cv.wuct.site/pages/motivations.html)!

 <div>